ann-sandra/Road-Safety-Analysis/README.md

 # Road Safety Analysis

-This project aims to **identify the severity of road accidents** based on given crash data.
+This project aims to **identify the severity of road accidents** based on given crash data in Queensland, Australia.
 By analyzing the data, we strive to **minimize accident rates** and **maximize public safety** by providing insights and actionable recommendations.

 ---